 Kuensel Phodrang Nature Park

 Thereafter, we will drive up to Kuensel Phodrang Nature Park where the 169 feet bronze statue of Buddha Dordenma, Vajra Throne Buddha is located.
-It one of the largest statue of Buddha in the world.
+It is one of the largest statue of Buddha in the world.

-Located 14 kilometers to the North of Thimphu is the Tango Monastery which was founded by Phajo Drugom Zhigpo in the 13th century.
+Located 14 kilometres to the North of Thimphu is the Tango Monastery which was founded by Phajo Drugom Zhigpo in the 13th century.
 The monastery’s excellent architecture has stayed for decades now.
 It consists of six temples, each with unique architecture.

 Day 3: Day Trip to Punakha

 After breakfast, we will drive you to Punakha and stop at Dochula Pass, where you will have a coffee break, regard the grand 108 stupas (sacred structures) and appreciate the stunning view of the Himalaya’s if it is a clear day.

 Later we will hike around 1.5 hours to Chimi Lhakhang, which is a temple dedicated to the divine Madman and people come here to pray for children.

 Continue to Punakha Dzong, a large and spectacular Bhutanese architecture, located at the confluence of Pho Chu and Mo Chu Rivers.
 It was the religious and administrative centre of Bhutan until 1950 when the capital moved to Thimphu.

 After that, we visit the nearby Suspension Bridge, which is the longest bridge of Bhutan.

 Visit the Paro Dzong and the Ta Dzong.